AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    where you replace ``/path/to/amrex/`` will the full path to the amrex/ directory.

 #.
-Clone/fork the  repository from the same
+Clone/fork the Castro repository from the same
    github organization as above, using either HTTP access:

    ::